uccser/cs-field-guide/csfieldguide/chapters/content/en/big-data/sections/collecting-big-data.md

 Here are some examples you may be familiar with:

 - Ground, air, and water movement sensors are distributed across the Earth to record wind, seismic activity, and wave patterns.
 This data can be used to predict and detect natural disaster events such as earthquakes, tornados, and tsunamis.
 - Many different types of sensors are used for health care monitoring.
-For example, sensors are frequently used by cardiologists to continuously monitor the electrical signals in a person’s heart, so that they can record and analyse changes in this.
+For example, sensors are frequently used by cardiologists to continuously monitor the electrical signals in a person’s heart, so that they can record and closely examine how well the person's heart is functioning.
 - There are multiple sensors throughout the Large Hadron Collider which exist to capture energy readings from subatomic particles.
 These generate around 25 petabytes of information yearly for physics experiments.
 - Some satellites continuously stream images of Earth’s atmosphere and land.
 Using multiple satellites to combine images across time and location, meteorologists use this data to predict the weather.
 - Sensors placed in the environment or on tracking devices can be used to monitor wildlife, and are used for conservation and pest management.

 ## Bias

-The data you choose to capture has a huge effect on the outcome of your analysis.
+The data you choose to capture, and how you capture it, has a huge effect on the outcome of your analysis.
 For example, if you decide to study how often people open their fridge based on how many times a smart fridge detects it is opened and closed, then who have you excluded, and who might be overrepresented?
 A smart fridge is certainly a luxury item and therefore mostly those earning more money will be contributing to your study.
 Is this group representative of everyone?